 PEIA has a tobacco cessation program that includes coverage for both prescription and over-the-counter (OTC) tobacco cessation products.
-For a full description of the benefits, please see "Tobacco Cessation" on page 68 in the previous section.
+For a full description of the benefits, please see "Tobacco Cessation" in the previous section.
 The drugs are covered under your prescription drug program.